lampapps/lampapps/_posts/2016-11-13-Static-Website-Hosting.md

 ### Setting up Amazon S3

 [Savjee] has a very good video tutorial on how to setup Amazon S3 for a static website.
-Please watch his short tutorial then continue below to step through the process where I will fill in some of the details you will need.
+Please watch his short tutorial then continue below to step through the entire process where I will fill in some of the additional steps you will need.

 {% include youtubeplayer.html id="g9NbuTcos18" %}